faasm/experiment-microbench/README.md

 ./bin/run.sh polybench
 ```

-Results are found at `polybench_out.csv` in the root of this directory.
+Results are found at `results/polybench_out.csv` in the root of this directory.

-### Python performance benchmarks
+## Python performance benchmarks

 Faasm's [Python support](https://github.com/faasm/python) includes the Python
 performance benchmarks library and the transitive dependencies for the